shhyang/learning/index.md

 ## Welcome

-Welcome to Our Network Coding Study Group.
+Welcome to Our Machine Learning Study Group.